frequency-chain/docs/pages/Networks/Collator.md

 See [Decentralization](./Decentralization.md) for current details on how to currently become an active Collator Node.

-See [Troubleshooting](./Troubleshooting.md) for help when things go wrong.
+See [Troubleshooting](./Troubleshooting.md) for help if things go wrong.